Client Login

 Factoring agreements can be broadly classified into two primary types: recourse and non-recourse.
 Each type has distinct features and implications that can significantly affect a business’s financial strategy.
 Understanding these differences is crucial for choosing the right factoring agreement that aligns with your business needs and risk tolerance.

 In recourse factoring, the business remains liable for unpaid invoices, which means they must handle repayment if a customer does not pay.
+Recourse factoring means the business retains the risk of non-payment and is responsible if the customer defaults.
 This type usually carries lower fees but involves higher risk.

 On the other hand, non-recourse factoring shifts the risk of non-payment to the factoring company, typically involving higher fees due to the increased risk for the factor.
 Factoring rates for both types generally range from 1% to 5% of the invoice value, varying based on customer creditworthiness and invoice volume.